-The eye reacts to highlights – special typeface, sudden change of colour, change of spacing etc. Think about regular magazine or a newspaper: you are reading through extracts and captions first and then move on with the rest.
+The eye reacts to highlights – special typeface, sudden change of color, change of spacing, etc. Think about a regular magazine or a newspaper: you read through extracts and captions first and then move on with the rest.
 Use the same logic in your newsletters by highlighting the most important messages.

 Use basic sales psychology and marketing tricks.
-The ones that always work are following:
+The ones that always work are the following:

 - free of charge (gift, brochure, consultation)

 - standard deal – because 80% of customers tend to choose the standard option – not the most expensive or the cheapest.